 55 Commonwealth was not listed in the 1895 Blue Book.

 On December 22, 1894, 55 Commonwealth was purchased from the estate of Joseph T. Bailey by Emma (Walker) Batcheller, widow of boot and shoe manufacturer Alfred Hubbard Batcheller.
-She previously had lived in an apartment at The Abbotsford at 188 Commonwealth.
+She previously had lived in an apartment at The Abbotsford at 186 Commonwealth and, before that, at 288 Commonwealth.

-Emma Batcheller continued to live at 55 Commonwealth until about 1908, when she moved to Washington DC, where she died in March of 1910.
+Emma Batcheller and Robert and Alfted Batchellor continued to live at 55 Commonwealth until about 1908, when they moved to Washington DC, where Emma Batcheller died in March of 1910.

 On December 9, 1910, 55 Commonwealth was purchased from Emma Batcheller’s estate by real estate investor Albert Geiger, who was living in Paris.